jlmc/hibernate-tunings/instrumentation/README.md

 In the following example, the User entity represents the parent-side, while the Details is the child-side of the one-to-one association.

-As you may already know the mapping `@OneToOne(fetch = FetchType.LAZY)` not behaving lazily, even though the configuration `fetch = FetchType.LAZY` is present.
+As you may already know, @OneToOne mapping (fetch = FetchType.LAZY) does not behave lazily, even with the `fetch = FetchType.LAZY` present.
 This is because Hibernate cannot know whether the other Entity is null or not without execute an extra select.

 1. To fix the problem the first thing we have to do is to add the annotation `@LazyToOne` in the `user.details` attribute.